A new notion of dimension for dynamical systems and shift embeddability: Order and dimension of covers

 \end{proof}

 The following lemma is a (slight refinement) of the ``Ostrand-Kolmogorov method'', introduced by Ostrand in the context of Hilbert's problem 13 \cite{MR177391}, following earlier work of Kolmogorov \cite{MR111809} and Arnold \cite{MR111808}.
-The exposition below closely follows \cite{levin2023finitetoone}, and again is included mostly for completeness: \begin{lemma}[Ostrand-Kolmogorov covers] Let $X$ be a compact metric space and let $\mathcal{U} \in \Cov(X)$ be a finite open cover of $X$.
-Then for any $k \in \N$ there exists $k$ finite families $\mathcal{C}_0,\ldots,\mathcal{C}_{k-1}$, each of which consists of closed, pairwise disjoint closed subsets of $X$ so that \begin{enumerate} \item $\mathcal{U} \preceq \mathcal{C}_j$ for every $0\le j < k$ \item For every $x \in X$
+The exposition below essentially follows \cite{levin2023finitetoone}, and again is included mostly for completeness: \begin{lemma}[Ostrand-Kolmogorov covers] Let $X$ be a compact metric space and let $\mathcal{U} \in \Cov(X)$ be a finite open cover of $X$.
+Then for any $k \in \N$ there exists $k$ finite families $\mathcal{C}_0,\ldots,\mathcal{C}_{k-1}$, each of which consists of closed, pairwise disjoint closed subsets of $X$ so that $\mathcal{C}_j \succeq \mathcal{U}$ for every $0\le j < k$ and